painter-c/lightship-capstone/readme.md

 ### Prerequisites

-The following python packages will be necessary to run the driver program.
+To run this program you must have Python 3 installed on your system.
+The following python packages will be necessary.

 ```
 pip install numpy